 Tips from the Doc

-– Do not conduct any drinking and nutrition experiments at SOLA.
+– Don’t do any drinking and nutrition experiments at SOLA.

-– Drink another strong sip of a well-tolerated drink just before the start.
+– Drink another strong sip of a well-tolerated drink shortly before the start.

-– On longer distances and in hot weather you should definitely visit the drink and water points.
+– On longer distances and in hot weather you should definitely start at the water and drink points.
 This is the only way to prevent overheating or loss of performance.

-If you saturate your body with liquid during the last days of training and drink 3 – 5 dl of water directly before the run, you have taken the most effective prevention against heat stroke and sunstroke.
-Be sure to wear loose, weatherproof clothing and a headgear on sunny days.
-If you should get caught anyway, lie in the shade and cool your head and body with cold water.
-In any case, have your condition reported by other participants at the next transfer zone.
+If you saturate your body with liquid during the last days of training and drink 3 – 5 dl water just before the run, you have taken the most effective prevention against heat stroke and sunstroke.
+In addition, be sure to wear loose, weatherproof clothing and headgear on sunny days.
+If you get hit anyway, lie in the shade and cool your head and body with cold water.
+In any case, have your condition reported by fellow runners or track marshals present at the next transfer point.

 After the competition

 – Put on dry clothes as soon as possible.

 Do not run above your limit.
 SOLA should mean joy of running and not collapse!

 The starting and finishing area in the “Park im Grünen” will be meeting point for young and old: Offers from our sponsors and partners, delicious food, games, animations and relaxation.
 Besides the “Hopp-la-Parcours” you will also find a Migros Photo Booth, where you can take a team photo together.
 Also you can pick up your Finisher-Bag all day long together with the coupon for the iMpuls-Shaker (on your start number).

 8.30 am start SOLA Basel